aridiosilva/TDD/README.md

 - Complex and coupled classes should be mocked;
 - Do not often mock classes that they can fully control;
 - Mocking are mostly technical decision, such as dealing with unstable dependencies, the coupling between the mock and the production code, legacy systems, and hard-to-test classes are the most important ones;
+- Services generally depend on other services.
+Some ViewModels depend on services, especially container and factory-type services.
+Therefore, services are generally difficult to instantiate for testing because you need the full service tree.
+Abstract their essence into an interface.
+Then all references to services should be made through that interface so they can be easily mocked up for testing purposes;

 ### When To Use Mock Objects?